 It was a million miles from its predecessor.
 The original Cherokee was a heavy, growling V8 (there was an ‘entry-level’ in-line six) powered wagon related to the Wagoneer, with styling that was retro when it debuted in the 60s.

 The big Cherokee's replacement came with a lighter, modern unibody construction and some more sensible power units for a post-oil-crisis America (though the big Wagoneer kept going for another 6 years).
-Having said that, the smaller engine options weren’t especially tempting, and Cherokee fans would probably opt for the 2.8-litre of 4-litre petrol motors.
+Having said that, the smaller engine options weren’t especially tempting, and Cherokee fans would probably opt for the 2.8-liter or 4-liter six cylinder motors.
 Not so frugal, but more in keeping with the Jeep’s muscular image.

-The rectangular styling must have looked conservative, even in its day, but while some designs of the time dated faster than a paisley shirt, the Cherokee’s shape has almost become an icon for the tough but stylish off-roader.
-Even now, it combines on-road presence with everyday practicality that’s quite hard to pull off.
+The rectangular styling may have looked conservative, even in its day, but while some designs of the time looked dated faster than MC Hammer's pants, the Cherokee’s shape has almost become an icon for the tough but stylish off-roader.
+Even now, its look combines on-road presence with everyday practicality that’s quite hard to pull off.

 We’re not the only ones to think so.
-The second-generation Jeep Cherokee stayed in production from 1984 to 1998 – fourteen years.
-It’s been made all over the world, from the USA to China, Venezuela, Argentina and Egypt.
+The second-generation Jeep Cherokee stayed on the US market from 1984 to 2001 – fourteen years.
+It’s been made all over the world, including China, Venezuela, Argentina and Egypt.
 The Beijing Auto Works kept making their version of the Cherokee until 2014, that's a full 30 years after the introduction!